AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

    >[!NOTE]
    >
-   >If the `crontab -l` command returns a `Command not found` error, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to enable the auto-crons self-service configuration option on your Adobe Commerce on cloud infrastructure project.
+   >If the `crontab -l` command returns a `Command not found` error, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to enable the auto-crons self-service configuration option on your Pro project.

-The following example shows the crontab output for an environment that has only the default `crons` configuration:
+The following example shows the `crontab` output for an environment that has only the default `crons` configuration:

 ```terminal
 username@hostname:~$ crontab -l